Happy Pancake Day!

 In the rarely-seen children's book Little Black Sambo, the story ends with a large dinner of pancakes.
 The racially-charge illustrations and the name itself overshadowed the basic story of a boy and four tigers.
 In 1957, Sam Battistone and Newell Bohnett started a restaurant and used a combination of their names to name it Sambo's.
 The chain used pictures of the story's characters to decorate its dining rooms and advertising, including the pancakes.
 The connection with the book led to charges of racism, and the restaurant chain went bankrupt in 1981.
 Other children's book featuring pancakes are The Great Pancake Escape and If You Give a Pig a Pancake.

-The International House of Pancakes (iHop) celebrates Pancake Day when Lent is be well underway.
+The International House of Pancakes (iHop) celebrates Pancake Day when Lent is well underway.
 The explanation is that the odd date extends their fundraising drive for the Children's Miracle Network.
 So whether you can take advantage of the free pancakes depends on whether you are giving up those treats for Lent.
 However, you can still donate to the fundraiser!

 The Pancake Bunny